winiar93/winiar93/README.md

 #### About me
 I'm junior data engineer/data analyst.
 Fascinated by new technologies, very curious about the world and how things work.
-In free time build devices based on microcontrolers like Raspberry pi or esp32.
+In free time build devices based on microcontrolers like raspberry pi or esp32.
 Amateur radio operator since 2019.
 My call sign is ```SP9RC```

-- 🔭 I’m currently working on micropython devices like raspberr pi pico
+- 🔭 I’m currently working on raspberry pi pico with micropython
 - 🌱 I’m currently learning web scraping and iot programming
 - 📫 How to reach me: ```winiar93@gmail.com```